ellyhou/architectural-3d-and-interactive-visualization/README.md

 Developing materials for flour, wood, fabric, ceramics, and food objects Adjusting roughness and reflectivity using Principled BSDF

-Only visual documentation of the completed work is included.

 03 — Camera Animation